syncfusion-content/fileformat-docs/File-Formats/Presentation/create-edit-slide-transitions-in-powerpoint-presentation-slides-cs-vb-net.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Slide-transitions/Set-transition-delay).

 ## Set the trigger mode for the transition

 The next slide transition can be triggered by the following two ways: